NEARFoundation/transaction-tracking-app-original/README.md

 To run this project locally:

 1. Prerequisites: Make sure you've installed [Node.js] ≥ 12 and [Docker](https://docs.docker.com/get-docker/)
+1. You might also need to get your computer's public IP address allow-listed by Denys (or someone who has access to do so).
+TODO: Document this step better.
+1. `cp .env .env.local`
-1. `cp .env.local.example .env.local` and `cp .env.development.local.example .env.development.local` and `cp server/.env.example server/.env` and then edit their values.
+1. `cp server/.env.development server/.env.development.local` and then edit the values.
+1. Edit `server/docker-compose.yml` (https://my.1password.com/vaults/if2irxw2lpt6pd7h4t6ietepty/allitems/uqlq4m23ggtoh5gfinuck3yfta but ultimately we want this to use env vars.
+TODO.)
 1. Install dependencies: `yarn install`
+1. `cd server && yarn install && docker-compose up -d && cd .. && yarn start:server`
-1. Run the local development server: `yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)
+1. In a second terminal: `yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)

-Now you'll have a local development environment backed by the NEAR TestNet!

 Go ahead and play with the app and the code.
 As you make code changes, the app will automatically reload.

 Docker Deploys
 ==================

+TODO: Explain this section better.

 Frontend
 ------------------
 Preload